neuroinformatics-unit/NeuroBlueprint/docs/source/specification.md

 ### Datatype

-The datatype folder, placed in the session level folder, is where data is stored.
+The datatype folder, placed in the session level folder, is where data are stored.
 Two sets of datatype folder names are supported, either '*Broad*' or '*Narrow*'.
 The *Broad* datatype names are designed to cover most use cases: